TwilightLogic/react-advanced-2020/NOTES.md

 #### Multiple - Inputs

 We are refactoring the code.

-As above of the code, there 4 `state` definition in our component.
+As above of the code, there 4 `state` definitions in our component.

 We want to keep code dry and cleaned.

-The notes are nested in code block.
+> The notes are nested in code block.

 ```js
 import React, { useState } from 'react';